Hiking Tongariro Alpine Crossing to Middle Earth, New Zealand

 I had no idea I was in Middle Earth.
 Google Maps sent me south from Auckland through Hamilton to a tiny dirt road that went over a set of mountains, past fields of sheep where I barely missed hitting the wild black baby goats jumping across the path as Jurassic ferns scratched the sides of my rental car.
-I was dead lost.
+I was dead lost on my way to Tongariro Alpine Crossing during my New Zealand hiking trip.
+Some people call this the Lord of the Rings hike in New Zealand.

 A three-point turn on the edge of the earth turned me back to the tarmac road, where I eventually found my way to the tiny ‘burg of Matierie for a two-night stay in a restored church-turned-home with a delightful family of New Zealanders who fed me fresh-from-the-farm vegetarian fare for two days.
 Little did I know that Mount Doom loomed at me during that evening’s sunset until the family asked my plans for the next day.